 2. Innovate to improve care

 In general, the pandemic has increased client expectations on quality of care.
 The patients surveyed are 5 times more likely to expect quality of care to improve during COVID-19.
 So, what are some ways for providers to improve care beyond their essential services?
+Weave helps you easily collect and monitor reviews on Google and Facebook.
+These reviews can be some of the best marketing for your business.

 Some practices have started asking clients to use curbside waiting rooms instead of sitting in their traditional waiting room.
 Providers can establish curbside waiting rooms by sending a text to customers before appointments, asking them to text the front desk from the parking lot upon arriving for a visit.
 Once your team is ready to receive clients, they can text them and have them walk straight back for an appointment, eliminating the chance of spreading a virus in the waiting area.